Esri/storymap-tour/README.md

  * New full screen button hover the picture/video to maximize the media
  * Option in bit.ly sharing to ‘Link to the current place’
  * Optional 'Locate' button that lets the user see their current position on the map (if the author chooses to include it and if user's browser supports it)
+ * Header subtitle display a scrollbar when needed

 Interactive builder evolution:
  * Support authoring a Tour without existing webmap or web application item